shevalda/Weather-Forecast/README.md

 **4.** To see the three-hour forecast, click on **See forecast** button.
 Another window will show weather informations for the next five days.

 ![](https://github.com/shevalda/Weather-Forecast/blob/master/doc/screenshots/4.JPG)

+## JDepend Analysis

+To see the JDepend Analysis, see [here](https://github.com/shevalda/Weather-Forecast/blob/master/doc/jdepend/README.md)